Afghanistan: a continuing tragedy

 UN Response to the Crisis

-Between January and October this year, the UN and its NGO partners have provided direct life-saving assistance to 26.5 million people, including 14.2 million women and girls.
+Between January and October 2026, the UN and its NGO partners have provided direct life-saving assistance to 26.5 million people, including 14.2 million women and girls.

 UN Agencies Involved and Their Role